LLNL/mhysa/doc/Numerical_Method.md

 PETSc Time Integrators
 ----------------------

-If compiled with PETSc (https://www.mcs.anl.gov/petsc/), HyPar can use all the time integration methods and features implemented in the \b TS module of
+If compiled with PETSc (https://www.mcs.anl.gov/petsc/), MHYSA can use all the time integration methods and features implemented in the \b TS module of
 PETSc.
 See the following for relevant documentation of PETSc time integrators:
 + http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/TS/index.html
 + http://www.mcs.anl.gov/petsc/petsc-current/src/ts/examples/tutorials/index.html